 Still, shoulder injuries are relatively rare in soccer, comprising only a few percent of all injuries in the sport, according to one study.

 How to Treat Shoulder Dislocation

 Though emergency treatment is needed to return a dislocated shoulder back into its socket, it usually does not require surgery.
 Doctors will also look for evidence of injuries that can accompany dislocations, such as bone fractures and nerve injuries.

 Treatment begins by resting the joint, often using a sling followed by physical therapy to strengthen the muscles, ligaments and tendons of the shoulder.

 Follow-up treatment varies athlete to athlete.
 Most young athletes who dislocate their shoulder can return to their sport, though their families should work with doctors to develop a follow-up plan to minimize the risk of another dislocation.

-This is one example of the value of Florida Hospital for Children’s network of care.
+This is one example of the value of Florida Hospital's network of care for children.
 Whether you’re first treated in an urgent care or an emergency department, your child will benefit from a team of specialists working together to help your family achieve its goals.

 This team might include physical therapists to develop shoulder-strengthening exercises and orthopedic surgeons to go in-depth about the risks and benefits of surgery.

 In those cases when physical therapy and other lifestyle changes aren’t enough, surgery may be considered to reduce the risk of re-injury.
 Using small incisions and a tiny camera, an orthopedic surgeon can use a variety of procedures to repair the tendons and ligaments in the rotator cuff.

 Florida Hospital’s long history of caring for children has taught us that restoring physical health is just one part of living well.
 In fact, people and families thrive best when complete health — in body, mind and spirit — is in balance.
 And when it comes to orthopedic health, your child will be cared for with this balance in mind.